top of page

 What We Believe

-Curriculum highlights include a balanced literacy program consisting of read aloud, shared, guided and independent reading.
+Curriculum highlights include the Science of Reading literacy program consisting of phonemic awareness, phonics, fluency, vocabulary and comprehension.
 Children are immersed in the writing process to encourage students to become life-long learners.
-Our Go Math Program and Science program offer a hands on approach using inquiry, discovery and real life application.
-Social studies is taught using primary documents and project-based research.
+Our Envisions Math Program and Amplify Science program offer a hands-on approach using inquiry, discovery and real-life application.
+Social Studies is taught using primary documents and project-based research through the Passport To Social Studies Curriculum.

 Our Community Constitution